Allergy Relief - AchooAllergy.com

 How long will my dehumidifier last?

 If your unit does not run every day or 24 hours a day, it will inevitably last longer.
-Most of the units we carry are durable from 5 to 15 years though most have warranties that are shorter than that time frame.
-As long as your unit is not running constantly, the only thing that will shorten your dehumidifier's lifespan is freezing temperatures.
-Some have features that will prevent the unit from running in low temperatures, and other dehumidifiers have de-icing capabilities to thaw frozen coils.
-In low temperatures, the coils will freeze, but the unit will often continue to run.
+Most of the units we carry are durable and typically last from 5 to 15 years though most have warranties that are shorter than that time frame.
+As long as your unit is not running constantly, the only thing that will shorten your dehumidifier’s lifespan is freezing temperatures.
+Some have features that will prevent the unit from running in low temperatures, and other dehumidifiers have de-icing/defrost capabilities to thaw frozen coils.
+In low temperatures, the coils will freeze, but some units will continue to run.
 You waste electricity as well as the wear and tear on the motor, while getting no dehumidification results.
 To protect the unit and prevent wasting energy, some units have automatic shutoff points at low temperatures.
+Durability is a factor, and generally, the most durable units will often feature heavier, steel construction and cost you more.

 What do I do when my dehumidifier stops working?

 Your first step would be to reference the user manual to check any simple troubleshooting measures.
-While a dehumidifier is a simple appliance, it does have several things that could go wrong with it.
-From sensors and a humidistat to heating and cooling coils there are several aspects of a dehumidifier that could be malfunctioning.
-Some have filters that need to be changed, other times a certain feature has stopped working such as a faulty humidistat causing the dehumidifier to run constantly.
+While a dehumidifier is a simple appliance, there are several things that could go wrong with it.
+From sensors, air filters and a humidistat to heating and cooling coils there are several aspects of a dehumidifier that could be malfunctioning.
+Some have filters that need to be changed, other times a certain feature has stopped working such, as a faulty humidistat causing the dehumidifier to run constantly.
 In most instances you will want to locate your closest servicing dealer.
 Contact the manufacturer and they can point you in the right direction.
-With Ebac dehumidifiers you can often order replacement parts for a DIY repair.
+With an Ebac, Santa Fe and sometimes Dri-Eaz models you can often order replacement parts for a DIY repair.
 If the dehumidifier is under warranty the repairs likely will cost little if anything at all.
+Though, sometimes you may have to pay to ship it to a repair facility.
 If your unit is beyond its warranty, you may find it less expensive to purchase a new dehumidifier rather than repair your current one.
 If this is the case, contact the manufacturer or a local organization about recycling options.
-As with all of our products should you have a problem with a dehumidifier you purchased from us at AchooAllergy.com, contact customer service, toll-free, at 800-339-7123 for an exchange of a defective or malfunctioning dehumidifier.
+As with all of our products should you have a problem with a dehumidifier you purchased from us at AchooAllergy.com, contact customer service, toll-free, at 1-800-339-7123 for an exchange of a defective or malfunctioning dehumidifier.

 Should I keep the box?